betaflight/betaflight/docs/development/Building in Mac OS X.md

 [GNU Tools for ARM Embedded Processors project]: https://launchpad.net/gcc-arm-embedded
 [the older releases]: https://launchpad.net/gcc-arm-embedded/+download

+## Ruby

+Ruby is installed by default on macOS.

 ## Checkout INAV sourcecode through git

 Enter your development directory and clone the [INAV repository][] using the "HTTPS clone URL" which is shown on